Noel Mason-MacFarlane: Between the wars

 Mason-MacFarlane proposed the assassination of Adolf Hitler, an offer turned down by his superiors.
-The Foreign Secretary, Lord Halifax said of Mason-MacFarlane's plan to assassinate Hitler while he was on a stand reviewing the Wehrmacht for his 50th birthday celebrations on 20 April 1939: "We have not reached that stage … when we have to use assassination as a substitute for diplomacy."
+Mason-MacFarlane's plan was to shoot Hitler while he was on a stand reviewing the Wehrmacht for his 50th birthday celebrations on 20 April 1939; Mason-MacFarlane's apartment window was no more than 100 yards from the reviewing stand.
+Lord Halifax, the Foreign Secretary, said "We have not reached that stage... when we have to use assassination as a substitute for diplomacy."
 Hitler for his part regarded Mason-MacFarlane as a personal enemy.
-To try to resolve the Danzig crisis, in May 1939, Pope Pius XII sent the Papal Nunico to Germany, Monsignor Cesare Orsenigo, to meet der Führer at Berchtesgaden to discuss a possible peaceful resolution to the crisis.
+To try to resolve the Danzig crisis, in May 1939, Pope Pius XII sent the Papal Nunico to Germany, Monsignor Cesare Orsenigo, to meet the Führer at Berchtesgaden to discuss a possible peaceful resolution to the crisis.
 Hitler told Orsenigo that he had no quarrel with Poland, and claimed that the chief trouble-maker in the world was Great Britain, which was "inciting" Poland against the Reich as the British had "incited the Negroes of Abyssina against Italy, the Reds against Franco, Chiang Kai-shek against Japan, Czechoslovakia against Germany" and even today Mason-MacFarlane was "inciting" trouble against him in Berlin.
 Hitler seems to have been referring to an incident just a few days before, where Mason-MacFarlane had very loudly stated at a party in Berlin attended by members of the German elite that Britain was committed to fighting against Germany's Machtpolitik (power politics), and if Germany wanted war, she would get it.
 General Gerhard von Schwerin, seeing Mason-MacFarlane's remarks as a way to persuade Hitler not to launch a "premature" war in 1939, met him to ask if he was speaking on behalf of himself or the British government.
 However, Schwerin offended "Mason-Mac" with his question, which he regarded as questioning his honour as an officer, and the meeting ended badly.